-

 And this magic isn’t restricted to participants.
 ‘Daughter of a Temple’’s purpose, ganavya will tell you, is that people “know there’s a village for you, always in the ether.
 The worlds we dream of are possible when we come at it with the right amount of discipline and devotion.
 I hope that’s what resonates with them, that it tells the story of this random girl who dreamed of this world and then it manifested itself.
 I hope it makes them feel less alone, because that’s what it did for me.
 I think of it as proof that prayer works and love exists…”

-‘Daughter of a Temple’ is set for release on November 15.
-The album will be available on limited edition vinyl, and the first single ‘Om Supreme’ featuring Vijay Iyer and Immanuel Wilkins is out now via all digital platforms.
+‘Daughter of a Temple’ is set for release on November 15, the limited vinyl edition is available for pre-order now.
+The first singles ‘Om Supreme’ featuring Vijay Iyer and Immanuel Wilkins and ‘Prema Muditha’ featuring Shabaka Hutchings are out now via all digital platforms.